 - Swollen abdomen

 What Causes Hairballs in Cats?

 Hairballs are often a result of a cat's grooming.
-The cat's tongue is like velcro—its papillae are slanted and literally "hook" things.
+The cat's tongue is like velcro, its papillae are slanted and literally "hook" things.
 (If you've ever been licked by a cat you know!)
-As your cat becomes more particular with grooming as it ages, their tongue catches loose hair and it then gets swallowed.
+As your cat becomes more particular with grooming as they age, their tongue catches loose hair and it then gets swallowed.
 The more hair that is swallowed, the more hair that amasses until eventually a hairball forms.
-Hair is maid of keratin and is, therefore, undigestible.
+Hair is made of keratin and is, therefore, undigestible.

 - Long-haired cats (Maine Coons, Persians, Ragdolls)

 - Cats that groom excessively (compulsive grooming)